KDD – Kriminaldauerdienst

 KDD – Berlin Crime Squad, German title KDD – Kriminaldauerdienst is a German television series that was broadcast from 2007 to 2010.

-The series differs from typical police procedurals by focusing on the daily work life and the private problems of the main characters instead of following a “case of the week” scheme, and because of the overarching storylines spanning one or several seasons.
+The series differs from typical police procedurals by focusing on the daily work life and the private problems of the main characters instead of following a "case of the week" scheme, and because of the overarching storylines spanning one or several seasons.
 Due to its uncommon dramaturgy and its ambiguous drawing of the main characters, it was critically lauded and received several accolades.
-However, as the number of spectators remained behind expectations, the series was canceled after three seasons.
+However, as the limited number of viewers underperformed expectations, the series was cancelled after three seasons.

+Filmmaker Edward Berger, who later made Oscar and BAFTA-winning film All Quiet on the Western Front, directed and co-wrote several episodes of Season 2.

 Series premise

-In German law enforcement, the “Kriminaldauerdienst” is a 24/7 stand-by service of the Kriminalpolizei (responsible for criminal investigations).
+In German law enforcement, the "Kriminaldauerdienst” is a 24/7 stand-by service of the Kriminalpolizei (responsible for criminal investigations).
 Divided into a day and night shift, the officers of the Kriminaldauerdienst are responsible for collecting information about a crime with the ultimate goal of referring it to the responsible units (unless the crime can be solved during the shift).

 In reality, Berlin, unlike other major cities such as Munich, Hamburg or Cologne, has no such service.